-As with smaller scale filter brewing, the variables of brew time, grind size and ratio all work together, and changing one usually requires a change to at least one of the other two, unless you’re looking to produce notably different results.
+As with smaller scale filter brewing, the variables of brew time, grind size and ratio all work together, and changing one usually requires a change to at least one of the other two variables, unless you’re looking to produce notably different results.
 Our recipe is designed to steep between 16-18 hours and produces a concentrate meant to be diluted 1:1 with either milk, a milk alternative, or water.
 If you want to shorten that steep time, you can grind slightly finer and if you want to extend it, go slightly coarser.
-Steeping for too long (over 24 hours) or not long enough (under 12 hours) won’t have the same balance and perceived sweetness, but that still leaves some room to work with your schedule, though 16-18 will give the best results.
+Steeping for too long (over 24 hours) or not long enough (under 12 hours) won’t have the same balance and perceived sweetness, but that still leaves some room to work with your schedule.
+That said, 16-18 will yield the best results.

-- 12oz Overnighter, ground coarsely, like Himalayan rock salt
+- 12oz Great Heights, ground coarsely, like Himalayan rock salt

 - 64oz filtered water

 - A vessel to steep in, larger than 2L